avdi/ppwm/app/views/welcome/_resources.md

 ### Guides & Talks
 - <a href="http://pragprog.com/book/jkrp/remote-pairing">Remote
-  Pairing: Collaborative Tools for Distributed Development</a> is a book by Joe Kutner
+  Pairing: Collaborative Tools for Distributed Development</a> is a book by Joe Kutner.
 - Sam Livingston-Gray <a
   href="http://www.youtube.com/watch?v=W_hsEi_UZHE">talks about Tools
   for Pair Programming (video)</a>.
 See also the